 For Hong Kong, try the Hong Kong Society of Notaries for a listing of Notaries in Hong Kong or our list of Lawyers in Hong Kong.

-For Macau, try the Macau Lawyers Association, Macau Government Printing Bureau or our list of Lawyers in Macau.
+For Macau, try the Macau Lawyers Association, Macau Legal Affairs Bureau or our list of Lawyers in Macau.

 If you are a notary public in Hong Kong or Macau and would like to leave some business cards in our office, you can send them to the Consulate with attention: Consular and Passports Manager.